 51. If you can afford it (we’ve wanted to do this for years…), install solar panels on your roof or put in a wind or water turbine.
 Okay, that will take you longer than 9 minutes.
 But stop reading and do 9 minutes of research on this right now!

 52. Use coconut oil from a glass jar for lubricant (see #42).

 How to be sustainable in the backyard:

 53. Plant a garden!
 Even a small one.
 Then use the gray water you’ve been catching (see # 23) and the rainwater (#54) to water it.

 54. Catch rainwater.

-55. Research raising chickens (see #51, I’m trying to stick with the 9-minute rule).
+55. Research raising chickens for the next 9 minutes (see #51, I’m trying to stick with the 9-minute rule).
+Set up a chicken coop in your yard.
 Or live across the street from someone who does.

 57. Plant a bee-friendly flower garden.